mgz/apartments-feed-test/README.md

 # Apartments feed

-We need to create a feed of apartments for rent.
+You need to create a feed of apartments for rent.
 Data about apartments provided by multiple rental agencies and may contain duplicates.
 A user shouldn't see duplicates in the feed.
 So we need to filter apartments and keep only unique results based on the priority of each rental agency.

 ## Example